-Name and Position with Jura Jurisdiction of Residence Director of the Corporation Since Principal Occupation, Business or Employment at Present and Held During the Preceding Five Years Number of Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly Nadeem Farooq, Chief Financial Officer Punjab, Pakistan N/A Mr. Farooq has been the Chief Financial Officer of the Corporation since July 11, 2012.
-Mr. Farooq was the Chief Financial Officer of Spud from February 2008 to July 2012.
-Prior thereto, Mr. Farooq worked for A.F.
-Ferguson & Co. (a PricewaterhouseCoopers member firm) where he managed accounting, tax planning and audits for various domestic and international oil & gas concerns from May 2005 to January 2008.
-Nil Shahzad Ashfaq, Director (1)(2) Sindh, Karachi, Pakistan July 11, 2012 Mr. Ashfaq is currently the Managing Director at Juniper Capital Partners Limited.
-From 2001 through 2011, Mr. Ashfaq was employed in various positions with Crosby Capital Partners.
-Nil Stephen Smith, Director (1) London, United Kingdom July 11, 2012 In 2004, Mr. Smith joined JS Group, one of Pakistan's leading financial services groups and a diversified investor in Pakistan and internationally.
+Name and Position with Jura Jurisdiction of Residence Director of the Corporatio n Since Principal Occupation, Business or Employment at Present and Held During the Preceding Five Years Number of Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly Steve Smith, Director (1) London, United Kingdom July 11, 2012 In 2004, Mr. Smith joined JS Group, one of Pakistan's leading financial services groups and a diversified investor in Pakistan and internationally.
 He sits on the board of Jahangir Siddiqui & Co.
 Ltd., the group's publicly-listed investment holding company.
 In addition, Mr. Smith is responsible for JS Group's international activities and oversees its private equity business.
 He sits on the board of a number of privately-held companies in which JS Group has an investment.
-1,488,000 Stephen C. Akerfeldt, Director (1)(3)(4) Toronto, Ontario, Canada January 24, 2003 Mr. Akerfeldt has been President and a director of Ritz Plastics Inc., a private company that produces plastic parts primarily for the automotive industry by injection molding, since 1999.
-From June 2011 to September 2016, Mr. Akerfeldt was a director of Serinus Energy Inc. ("Serinus"), a public company with international oil and gas exploration and development projects in Southeast Asia, the Middle East and Europe.
-90,363 Akbar Kazmi, Director Dubai, United Arab Emirates February 25, 2013 Since July 2011, Mr. Kazmi has been a director of JS Group, in its principal finance office in UAE.
-He is the head of Middle East and Africa operations for JS Group and is based in Dubai.
-In 2013, Mr. Kazmi became a director of RAK Ghani Glass LLC, where he was acting as a consultant and alternate director since 2009, a JS Group investment specializing in the glass packaging for pharmaceutical brands.
-From March 2006 to July 2011, Mr. Kazmi was previously a director of JSPE Management Limited, another member of the JS Group.
+1,506,000 Stephen C. Akerfeldt, Director ^{(1) (2) (3)(4)} Toronto, Ontario, Canada January 24, 2003 Mr. Akerfeldt has been President and a director of Ritz Plastics Inc., a private company that produces plastic parts primarily for the automotive industry by injection molding since 1999.
+From June 2011 to September 2016, Mr. Akerfeldt was a director of Serinus.
+90,363 Timothy M. Elliott, Chairman and Director ^{(1) (2) (3)} Dubai, United Arab Emirates March 14, 2007 Mr. Elliott is an independent businessman.
+From February 2006 to August 2016, Mr. Elliott was the President and CEO of Serinus Energy Inc. Mr. Elliott is also the chairman of Loon Energy Corporation a company listed on CDNX.
+390,638 Syed Hasan Akbar Kazmi, Director (2) Dubai, United Arab Emirates February 25, 2013 Since July 2011, Mr. Kazmi has been a director of JS Group, in its principal finance office in UAE.
+He is the head of Middle East & Africa operations for JS Group and is based in Dubai.
 Mr. Kazmi has an investment banking, corporate finance and private equity background.
-He has deep knowledge of oil & gas sector in Pakistan due to his long association with Spud as a director and former CEO.
-17,500 (6)

-Name and Position with Jura Jurisdiction of Residence Director of the Corporation Since Principal Occupation, Business or Employment at Present and Held During the Preceding Five Years Number of Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly Frank J. Turner, Director (4) Calgary, Alberta, Canada December 31, 2013 Mr. Turner has been a partner of Osler, Hoskin & Harcourt LLP (" Osler "), a leading Canadian law firm, since 1999, practicing in the areas of mergers and acquisitions and corporate finance and he presently serves as Co-Head of Osler's Asia-Pacific Initiative.
-From 2008 to 2009, Mr. Turner served as Co-Chair of the firm's strategic planning committee with responsibility for developing Osler's strategic direction.
-From mid-2009 to early 2014, Mr. Turner served as National Co-Chair of Osler's Corporate Group.
-Mr. Turner serves as a director of several private companies including GAP (Canada) Inc. and Petroleum Pipe Corporation and has served on long term secondments with Morgan Stanley & Co. and BMO Capital Markets.
-Nil Timothy M. Elliott, Chairman and Director (2) (3) Dubai, United Arab Emirates March 14, 2007 Mr. Elliott is currently a Corporate Director.
-From February 2006 to September 2016, Mr. Elliott was the President and CEO of Serinus.
-Mr. Elliott has also been the chairman of Loon Energy Corporation, a public company with international oil and gas exploration and development projects in Colombia, since December 2008.
-390,638
+He has deep knowledge of oil & gas sector in Pakistan due to his long association with Spud Energy Pty Limited as a director and former Chief Executive Officer.
+17,500 (5) Frank J. Turner, Director (4) Calgary, Alberta, Canada December 31, 2013 Mr. Turner has been a Partner of Osler, Hoskin & Harcourt LLP, a leading Canadian law firm, since 1999, practicing in the areas of mergers and acquisitions and corporate finance and he presently serves as Co-Head of Osler's Asia-Pacific Initiative.
+From mid- 2009 to early 2014, Mr. Turner served as National Co-Chair of Osler's Corporate Group.
+Mr. Turner serves as director of several private and public companies including GAP (Canada) Inc. and Trakopolis IoTCorp. and has served on long term secondments with Morgan Stanley & Co. and BMO Capital Markets.
+Nil

-- (1) Member of the Audit Committee. - (2) Member of the Reserves Committee. - (3) Member of the Compensation Committee. - (4) Member of the Corporate Governance and Nominating Committee. - (5) Of the 50,659,076 Common Shares held by EPL, 612,975 are beneficially owned by Mr. Hameed pursuant to an arrangement between the parties. - (6) Mr. Kazmi is a director of EPL.
-EPL holds 50,659,076 Common Shares.
-By virtue of his position with EPL, Mr. Kazmi is deemed to have direction over the EPL shares in addition to those Common Shares that are shown above. - (7) The information as to residence, principal occupation and Common Shares beneficially owned or controlled or directed, not being within the knowledge of Jura, has been furnished by the respective individuals as at March 2, 2017.
+- (1) Member of the Audit Committee. - (2) Member of the Reserves Committee. - (3) Member of the Compensation Committee. - (4) Member of the Corporate Governance and Nominating Committee. - (5) Mr. Kazmi is a director of JSEL.
+JSEL holds 50,659,076 Common Shares.
+By virtue of his position with JSEL, Mr. Kazmi is deemed to have direction over the JSEL shares in addition to those Common Shares that are shown above. - (6) The information as to residence, principal occupation and Common Shares beneficially owned or controlled or directed, not being within the knowledge of Jura, has been furnished by the respective individuals as at April 26, 2018.

-As at the date hereof, the directors and senior officers of the Corporation as a group beneficially own, directly or indirectly, or exercise control or direction over, an aggregate of 52,645,577 Common Shares (representing approximately 76.21% of the outstanding Common Shares).
+As at the date hereof, the directors and senior officers of the Corporation as a group beneficially own, directly or indirectly, or exercise control or direction over, an aggregate of 52,663,577 Common Shares (representing approximately 76.24% of the outstanding Common Shares).